-Program Activity 1: The CHP will conduct 55 HM strike forces with an emphasis on CT/RAM carriers transporting HM in appropriate vehicles statewide.
+Program Activity 1: The CHP will conduct 80 HM strike forces with an emphasis on CT/RAM carriers transporting HM in appropriate vehicles statewide.

-Program Activity 2: The CHP will conduct the following classes: one general hazardous materials inspection, one CT/RAM, one OBPI, one Radioactive Materials Transportation and Enforcement Instructor Training, and one Level VI.
+Program Activity 2: The CHP will conduct the following classes: three GHMI, three CT/RAM, two OBPI, one Radioactive Materials Transportation and Enforcement Instructor Training, and one Level VI.